auxoncorp/modality-probe/README.md

 Embedded-friendly causal event tracing.

+### Note: See [Modality Documentation](https://docs.auxon.io/modality/) for the full range of Modality's functionality.

 ## Overview

-`modality-probe` is an open source part of Auxon’s Modality™ continuous verification & validation platform.
+`modality-probe` is an open source part of [Auxon](https://auxon.io)’s [Modality](https://docs.auxon.io/modality/) continuous verification and validation platform.
 Its role is to record events and track their causal relationships between the different parts of your system.
 Why?
 Because being able to stitch together a causal history of a system, particularly a system _under test_,